danhunsaker/calends/README.md

 - `unix`
   - Formats
     - **number of seconds since 1970-01-01 00:00:00 UTC**
-    - input can be integer or float, in either numeric or string representation
+    - input can be integer or float, in either numeric or string types
     - output uses Golang `fmt.Print()` conventions
   - Offsets
     - number of seconds